 With her smokey voice, strong lyrics and sober alt-folk craft Amsterdam singer-songwriter VanWyck has drawn comparisons with Leonard Cohen, Natalie Merchant and Laura Marling.
-She released her debut EP Tanned Legs in 2015 to international acclaim and subsequently released a handful of tracks that garnered airplay on radio stations from all over the world.
-Her debut album, An Average Woman, was released in January 2018 on her own Maiden Name Records and hailed by the Dutch music press as one of the best releases by a native artist in years.
+She released her first EP Tanned Legs in 2015 to international acclaim.
+Her debut album, An Average Woman, came out in January 2018 on her own Maiden Name Records and was hailed by the Dutch music press as one of the best releases by a native artist in years.

 "After a fragmented upbringing, moving all over the world and playing different roles in different bands, I finally made the album I always felt I had to make.
 Searching out the voices that kept calling to me, from untold stories in our past, from everyday women who struggle and fail and the mythical ones that mirror our dreams.
 An Average Woman explores the roles we are dealt and the ones we create for ourselves."